 Dennis Hetet, St John’s College, Hamilton

-We knew that the Appraisal system we had been using for several years, had serious shortcomings.
+We knew that the appraisal system we had been using for several years, had serious shortcomings.
 It was cumbersome and did not reflect the current foci points needed for an appraisal process that was up to date and contemporary.
-The ‘Appraisal Connector’ system was adopted at the beginning of the second term in 2013.
+The ‘InterLEAD Connector’ system was adopted at the beginning of the second term in 2013.
 This occurred after discussions with the personnel from lnterLEAD and after references received from other schools, and finally culminating in an address to the whole teaching staff by lnterLEAD.
-We have had one term using the Appraisal Connector programme and what has impressed us are the following very positive and beneficial aspects:
+We have had one term using the Connector programme and what has impressed us are the following very positive and beneficial aspects:

 - There is a focus on self-reflection by the teacher of his/ her teaching practices and this will lead to a selfrecognition of what the teacher is doing well, and what aspects need improving.